 The institution was founded in 1928 as a community college.
 By an act of the 58th Session of the Texas Legislature, the institution was designated as Angelo State College in 1965, the year it became a four-year, state-supported institution.
 The name was changed to Angelo State University in 1969.
 On Sept.
 1, 2007, Angelo State University became a member of the Texas Tech University System.

 Angelo State offers courses through five colleges: Arts and Sciences; Business; Education; Health and Human Services; and Graduate Studies.
 The university is recognized for its strong undergraduate programs overall.
-For example, ASU’s Physics Department has been recognized as one of the top undergraduate programs in the country.
-The university supports a young and vibrant Honors Program and continues a long tradition, begun in 1948, of encouraging international studies.
+For example, ASU’s physics program has been recognized as one of the top undergraduate programs in the country.
+The university supports a vibrant Honors Program and continues a long tradition, begun in 1948, of encouraging international studies.

 Angelo State University’s campus is situated on 268 acres in the center of San Angelo.
-The campus is lined with native live oak and pecan trees as well as imported palm trees.
+The campus is lined with native live oak and pecan trees, as well as imported palm trees.
 In addition to being one of the prettiest campuses in the region, it is one of the safest in Texas.
 The campus has ultramodern facilities with state-of-the-art technology support.
 ASU is home to one of the most sophisticated computer systems in the state, through the State of Texas Data Center.
-Additionally, the university operates a 6,000-acre farm with a Management, Instruction and Research Center that includes a state-of-the-art meat laboratory.
+Additionally, the university operates a 6,000-acre ranch with a Management, Instruction and Research Center that includes an FDA-inspected meat laboratory.

 Working at Angelo State University

 Community is a term often used to describe Angelo State University.
-This applies to the work culture where core values such as a strong work ethic, communication, caring, loyalty, teamwork and integrity permeate the organization of approximately 1,400 employees.
+This applies to the work culture where core values, such as a strong work ethic, communication, caring, loyalty, teamwork and integrity, permeate the organization of more than 850 employees.
 While traditions exist at ASU, so does vision, vision to improve programs and to adapt to society’s needs.